-The palace was build as the Amsterdam Town Hall and was later turned into a royal palace by Louis Napoleon (King Lodewijk I).
+The palace was build as the Amsterdam Town Hall .
+In 1806 it was turned into a royal palace by Louis Napoleon (King Lodewijk I).

-In the seventeenth century (the Dutch golden age), Amsterdam was the principal trading center of the world due to the success of the Dutch East India Company, at the time, the largest trading company in the word.
+In the seventeenth century (the Dutch golden age), Amsterdam was the principal trading centre of the world.
+This success was due to the Dutch East India Company, the largest trading company in the world at that time.
 The eighty years' war came to an end in 1648, the same year that the first pole was struck for the new Town Hall in Amsterdam.
-More than 13.000 poles were needed to prepare the ground for the building.
+More than 13.000 poles were needed to prepare the swampy ground for the building.

 The four mayors of Amsterdam appointed Jacob van Campen as the architect.
-He had made an extraordinarily monumental, expensive and prestigious design.
-A whole block of buildings was demolished to make way for the first detached building in Amsterdam, where houses and buildings usually were built side to side due to the lack of space.
+He made an exceptionally monumental, expensive and prestigious design.
+A whole block of buildings needed to be demolished to make way for the building.
+It was the first detached building in Amsterdam, where houses and buildings usually were built side to side due to the lack of space.

-In addition to the offce of the four mayors of Amsterdam the building served as a administrative and legal center where justice was spoken and political and business deals were made.
+In addition to the offices of the four mayors of Amsterdam, the building served as an administrative and legal centre where justice was spoken and political and business deals were made.